 Hi Michael [my school’s Gmail program allows me to automatically drop each student’s first name into this space – cool, no?],

 Welcome to Amador Valley!
 I just received my class list and I’m so excited to see your name among my collection of new people.
 I hope you’re looking forward to a year of a lot of work and a lot of growth.
 You’re in high school now and in just four (incredibly fast!) years, the staff at A.V.H.S. will work hard to help you be ready to conquer the adult world.
 We have a lot of work to do before then, so be ready to hit the ground running when school starts next week.

 On Tuesday, be sure to bring your summer dialectical journal assignment and your signed class contract, both of which were sent to your Gmail in early June.

-Finally, there’s no better way to launch a school year than to borrow the wisdom of John Green, heralded author and leader of the Nerdfighters.
-Please take four minutes out of your last gasp of summer and watch this:
+Finally, there’s no better way to launch a school year than to borrow the wisdom of John Green, heralded author and leader of Crash Course.
+Please take a few minutes out of your last gasp of summer and watch this:

 Get some rest this weekend.
 You’re going to need it.

 Looking forward to learning to be less stupid together,